-With moving day right around the corner, now is the time to make sure all your belongings are ready to be transported.
-Make sure your refrigerator and freezer are disconnected and defrosted in advance, so no water leaks onto your other possessions.
-Washers and driers need to be disconnected from the walls, and things such as grandfather clocks need to be serviced before they can be safely transported.
-Your mover can likely work with you to arrange a third party to handle many of these tasks for you.
+As your move date approaches, now is the time to make sure all your items are ready to be moved.
+Make sure your refrigerator and freezer are disconnected and defrosted and have time to dry, so water doesn’t leak onto your other possessions.
+Washers and driers must be disconnected from the walls, and appliances such as grandfather clocks need to be serviced before they can be safely transported.
+Your mover can likely work with you to arrange a third party to preform many of these tasks for you.

-Also, remember to take anything permanently mounted to your walls down before the movers arrive.
-Things such as drapery rods, towel bars, or mounted paintings should be removed and placed on the floor.
-It is also a good idea to unplug and pack the cables from your TVs, computers, and electronics in advance.
+And, remember to take down things permanently mounted to your walls before the movers arrive.
+Items such as towel bars, drapery rods and paintings should be removed and placed on the floor.
+Consider unplugging and packing the cables from your TVs, computers, and electronics in advance.

-If you are packing yourself you will need to have all of your small items boxed up before the movers arrive.
-Hopefully, you already have packed many of your non-essential belongings.
-Now is the time to focus on getting everything remaining in order.
+If you are packing yourself, you will need to have all of your smaller items ready before the movers arrive.
+Hopefully, you already have packed a majority of the non-essential items.
+Now is the time to concentrate on getting the remaining in order.

-Go through your drawers one last time to remove anything that could spill or break.
-Leaving soft items such as clothing or blankets is fine—your mover can move your furniture with these things inside.
+Take time to go through your drawers one final time and remove anything that could spill or break.
+Leaving soft items such as clothing or blankets is fine—your mover can move your furniture with these items inside.

-Remember to check all the closets, cabinets, storage lockers, and the attic for any overlooked belongings.
-Also, remember to bring home anything you are planning on moving from your work office, and gather any belongings you may have loaned out to friends.
+Do not forget to check all the cabinets, closets, storage closets and lockers, along with the attic and shed for any overlooked goods.
+Also, remember to pack anything you’re planning on moving from your work office, and collect any goods you would have loaned out to friends or family.

-It is a good idea to put together a box of things that you might need immediately upon arrival at your new home.
-Unpacking can sometimes take a little while, so you will want to have some items set aside for easy access.
-We suggest packing bathroom supplies including toilet paper, kitchen items such as paper towels and paper plates, cleaning supplies, a basic tool kit, and of course some snacks and easy to prepare food items.
+It’s a good idea to assemble a box of important items that you may need immediately upon arrival at your new home.
+Settling in can sometimes take a little while, so you’ll appreciate some items set aside and accessible.
+Some suggestions include packing a basic tool kit, cleaning supplies, kitchen items such as paper towels and paper plates, bathroom supplies including toilet paper, and of course some snacks and easy to prepare food items.

-It is often helpful to have your “Instant Aid” box in a clear plastic container in order to be able to see its contents and distinguish it from the countless other boxes that will be involved in the move.
-If you don’t have room for this box in your car, ask your movers to load it into the van last—and unload it first—so you can get to it as soon as you pull into the driveway.
+It is often helpful to have your supply box in a transparent plastic container in order to be able to view contents and distinguish it from the countless other boxes that will be involved in your move.
+If you don’t have room for this box in your car, ask your movers to load it into the moving van last—and unload it first—so you can get to it immediately.

-Once these last tasks are all complete you should be just about all set for the big move.
+Once these last tasks are completed, you should be ready for your big move.
 Now the hard part is over and you can sit back relax.
-On moving day the movers will handle all the heavy lifting for you.
+On moving day, the movers will handle all the heavy lifting for you.